A Step-By-Step Walkthrough of a Simple Five-Page Webinar Funnel That Brings You High-Paying Clients Like Clockwork

 8. Enrollment Call.
 Once on the call with the prospect, I like to use what I call the “Doctor’s Script.”
 I will describe this in further detail in a section further down this post.

-Ready to Schedule a Webinar Readiness Call with my team and I to discuss your TTFF?
+Ready to schedule a call with my team and I to discuss your TTFF?
 Click here to schedule a time.

 Where Can You Use The TTFF?

-As the diagram above shows, you can use the TTFF with Facebook, Google, Display Networks, Youtube, or Instagram ads.
+As the diagram above shows, you can use the TTFF with Facebook, LinkedIn Google, Display Network, Youtube, or Instagram ads.
 You can place it on your website home page as a lead magnet or a pop-up.
 You can link to it from your social media profiles.
 You can have a link in your email signature.
 You can link to it as a call to action in a blog post like this one.

 The BIG Four That Will Make or Break Your TTFF